ArashPartow/exprtk/readme.txt

       exist within the set of Real numbers.
 All other results will be of the value: Not-A-Number (NaN).

- (05) Supported user defined types  are numeric and string  variables
+ (05) Supported   user  defined   types   are   numeric  and   string
-      and functions.
+      variables, numeric vectors and functions.

- (06) All reserved and key words, variable, vector and function names
+ (06) All reserved words and keywords, variable, vector and  function
-      are case-insensitive.
+      names are case-insensitive.

  (07) Variable, vector and  function names must  begin with a  letter
       (A-Z  or a-z),  then  can  be comprised  of any  combination of letters, digits and underscores. (eg: x, var1 or power_func99)

  (08) Expression lengths and sub-expression lists are limited only by